PoopyPooOS/shell/README.md

 ## Features

-- **Shell script support:** This shell has some basic shell script support.
+- **Shell script support:** This shell has some basic script support.

 - **Environment variables:** There is support for environment variables.